Project Euler 1 Problem Statement

 Counting every dth number

 We can adapt this formula to count the numbers only divisible by d to a specific limit; such as n=33, d=3, in the following example.
 Remember, when there is an odd number of elements we start from zero to keep the columns paired.
 Here’s how the adaptation works:

 0 3 6 9 12 15 33 30 27 24 21 18

 Each column sums to 33 and, using our understanding from above, we calculate 6*33=198 to find the sum of numbers from 0 to 33 that are evenly divisible by 3.
-In the Python function,
+In our Python function,

-sumn, this is accomplished by taking the floor of n divided by d to find the number of non-zero terms.
-Then calculate the sum using the expanded formula below which accounts for the multiplier d.
+sumn (shown below), this is accomplished by taking the floor of n divided by d to find the number of non-zero terms.
+Then, calculate the sum using the expanded formula below which accounts for the multiplier d.

 By applying the above formula to n=999 and d=3 and d=5 we get the sums for every 3rd and 5th number.
 Adding those together is almost our answer but we must first subtract the sum of every 15th natural number (3 × 5) as it is counted twice: once in the 3 summation and once again in the 5 summation.

 This is a typical application of the inclusion-exclusion principle.
 In general, sum the numbers less than 1000 that are divisible by 3 (3, 6, 9, 12, 15, …) or 5 (5, 10, 15, …) and subtract those divisible 3 and 5 (15, 30, 45, …).

 This solution is much faster than using brute force which require loops.
 Also note that we subtract 1 from the limit as the problem wants multiples below